-Lemonsjøen is a small ski resort located in between Oslo and Trondheim in Norway.
+Lemonsjøen is a small ski resort located between Oslo and Trondheim in Norway.
 It takes around 4 hours to drive north from Oslo to Vågåmo, which is the nearest large town to Lemonsjøen.

-The ski resort's small size makes it perfect for beginners, with around 40% of the slopes marked as blue (easy), and 50% as red (intermediate), and only 10% are black (difficult).
-Most the runs are fairly gentle, and tree-lined, making it ideal for those looking to gain confidence as they improve in a small, quiet ski resort.
+The ski resort's small size makes it perfect for beginners, with around 40% of the slopes marked as blue (easy), 50% as red (intermediate), and only 10% are black (difficult).
+Most of the runs are fairly gentle, and tree-lined, making it ideal for those looking to gain confidence as they improve in a small, quiet ski resort.

 The off-piste routes also suit intermediates who want to learn the ropes of this exhilarating activity, and there's also a great snow park for snowboarders, with jumps, rails and boxes for working on all the skills!

 The ski school is located by the rental centre and ticket office at Lemonsjø Alpinsenter, which offers reasonably priced lessons either private or group classes.

 Lemonsjøen is located close to the Jotunheimen National Park, home to the highest mountains in Norway so away from the slopes, there are some exciting activities on offer such as ice-climbing and snow-rafting.

 Best Places to Stay for Skiing in Lemonsjøen

 Vågåvatnet Feriesenter is a lovely modern house, offering a comfortable stay.
 It is located right nex to the lake and is an ideal place for couples and families.